petr-muller/vtes.afri.cz/content/tournaments/20220617-aix-en-provence.md

 !Malkavian S/B →️ Legionnaire Harbingers →️ me →️ 5ed Ministry S/B →️ Nephandi

+This time I contest with my prey instead.
+We managed to avoid contesting the first vampire, but otherwise not a great game because of a lot of deal-making.
+I tried to start slowly and not bleed for much, to not put the prey into defensive mode too early.
+Still, the player did not bring out the third vampire and spent the rest of the game on defense, reducing bleeds and bloating via `Blood Doll` and `Enchant Kindred` without going forward.

+!Malkavian spent two turns bleeding consistently and managed to get the Legionnaires relatively low, around eight or nine.
+Still, my prey spent a bit more pool to get a third Harbinger out.
+There was some table talk, half of the table did their thing in their turns, and then the Malkavian started to bleed me.
+I had no idea what was happening, so they told me he and my predator had made a deal.
+The Malkavian would help his prey get the three points and receive the rest, explaining that he thinks he can never  oust Legionnaires with `The Unmasking`.
+I was pretty pissed off because this deal was made in French, and I could not participate.
+I decided I would not get anything by calling a judge and simply reminded people to speak English for the rest of the game.

+I still had enough pool, so I managed to survive for some time, and the Malkavian got ousted.
+I was trying to get through my prey and tried to fire `Reckless Agitation` for the oust two times, both to be delayed, first by the Nephandi player and then by my predator.
+I did not have the third attempt because the Nephandi player and my predator made another deal (transparently in English, this time).
+Essentially, the Nephandus player gave me (and my barely surviving prey) to my predator, who would withdraw, leading to another 3/2 table split.
+Again, we discussed the legality of the deal; I think the Nephandus player should not allow the Legionnaires to withdraw after the deals are erased in the two-player game because he still has a chance to win it.
+Still, it is apparently legal to do so.
+He then places a `Haven Uncovered` on my vampire, spends the whole turn rushing me, and I simply die to the Legionnaires afterward.

 ## Game 3: 0VP

 5ed Ministry S/B → me → 5ed Tremere Wall → Black Hand Multiact

+Unfortunately, the third game with a potential contest, but at least we avoided contesting vampires.
+The early game was basically a race between the two Ministry decks, but the seating was not fortunate for me.
+The Black Hand deck had a very slow setup and barely pressured, so my predator sat comfortably with three vampires.
+I got a ton of pressure, so I only had two minions, but I had `Dabbler` on both, so I still had plenty of actions.
+With a single Baron, I even had a vote lock on the table, but I did not see any political action cards for a long time, so I spent my second actions bloating pool with `Enchant Kindred`.

+The problem is that my prey has great defense compared to me, so the Ministry race did not look well for me.
+Sometimes in the middle of the game, I was deciding whether to play the mummy ally or not.
+I decided to play it, which ended up being a mistake: I never used it!
+Two times, I forgot to increase bleed, and I was not blocking any predator's actions in the hope their hand gets stuck with stealth cards, so I could not use it otherwise.

+I had a chance to oust my prey in two turns if everything went well.
+I relied on my predator hot having bleed increases, or at least not too many of them.
+He ran out of them the previous turn, so I feel safe with eight pool.
+I ran a bleed and a `Reckless Agitation` to bring my prey down to six, hoping to do more damage with the second vampire and have a chance to oust the next turn.
+The crosstable player delayed the vote, fearing I would die in the meantime, leaving his predator very weak and giving him a chance for two fast Victory Points.
+Unfortunately, that turned out right because my predator drew into bleed increases, so I died on the exact amount.
+Not playing that mummy earlier could have given me one more turn.

 # Overall